pixee/docs/docs/codemods/java/codeql_java_maven-non-https-url.md

 ---
-title: "CodeQL: Expression language injection (JEXL)"
+title: "CodeQL: Failure to use HTTPS or SFTP URL in Maven artifact upload/download"
 sidebar_position: 1
 ---